Reconstruction of Manipulated Garment with Guided Deformation Prior: Introduction

 In practice, given that every panel in the ISP model is registered to a unified 2D space parameterized by its UV coordinates, we train a {\it UV mapper} to assign the points to individual panels and to project them into the corresponding UV-space, as shown at the top of Fig.~\ref{fig:pip}.
 This yields partial UV maps for each panel.
 We then fit the 2D panels and use a guided reverse diffusion process to generate complete UV maps from the partial ones.

 We validate our approach on the data from the VR-Folding dataset~\cite{Xue23b}, where point clouds are generated from multi-view RGBD images.
 As shown in Fig. \ref{fig:teaser}, our approach accurately reconstructs 3D garment meshes under high levels of deformation and self-occlusion.
 We also demonstrate that our algorithm can handle real point cloud data.
 Notably, our method achieves this without requiring explicit prior knowledge of the garment geometry, further demonstrating its practical applicability.
 This goes well-beyond prior diffusion-based work~\cite{Guo24} that can only model the deformations of a single specific garment worn on the human body.
+Our implementation and model weights are available at \url{https://github.com/liren2515/GarmentFolding}.